 The Unionville-Chadds Ford School District supports gifted education in elementary, middle, and high school.
 This program enables gifted students to develop their exceptional intellectual abilities and prepare them to live in a future with expanding opportunities.
 The program is based on cognitive and academic criteria, and follows the mandates described in Chapter 16 of Pennsylvania state school code.
 Through experiences with peers and professionals and a stimulating curriculum, gifted students will extend their knowledge and understanding, appreciate new perspectives, clarify their interests and goals, and develop a positive self-concept.
 The program provides an atmosphere in which gifted students are encouraged to initiate and develop their own systematic approach to learning- thereby enabling them to gain a real sense of responsibility, intellectual freedom, and love of learning.

-Parents and teachers can recommend that a student be screened and evaluated at any time to determine his/her eligibility for gifted services by contacting their school counselor.
-The school counselor can provide information regarding the gifted program and can then initiate the screening process.
+Parents and teachers can request that a student be evaluated at any time to determine his/her eligibility for gifted services by contacting their school counselor.
+The school counselor can provide information regarding gifted education.
 The Pennsylvania Department of Education Chapter 16 regulations define “mentally gifted” as:

 * Adopted from The National Research Center on the Gifted and Talented and from The Council for Exceptional Children.

 - Advanced development in one or more academic areas

 - May have a high level of energy